Forge Building Company Logo

 If a prospect shows up at the front door, come running.
 Make sure you’re always accessible, no matter where you may be on the property.
 If a customer knows you’re dropping everything to help him/her, he’ll appreciate the level of service you provide.

-Remember, first impressions are vitally important, so greet everyone with a smile and kind words.
+First impressions are vitally important, so greet everyone with a smile and kind words.
 Here are some other things you can do:

 • If you’re away from your desk, post a sign on your front door with a number to call for immediate service.